-- Produces hail at least three-quarters of an inch in diameter.
+- Produces hail at least one inch in diameter.

 - Has winds of 58 miles per hour or greater.

 - Produces a tornado.

 Thunderstorms may occur singly, in clusters, or in lines.
 Some of the most severe weather occurs when a single thunderstorm affects one location for an extended time.